-The 26 sports of the London Olympics will take place in 28 venues.
+The 26 sports of the London Olympics took place in 28 venues.

-A large majority of the 2012 Olympic and Paralympic Games will be held in the Old Park in Stratford in East London.
-Events will also be held in other venues across London and the UK (England, Scotland and Wales).
+A large majority of the 2012 Olympic and Paralympic Games were held in the Old Park in Stratford in East London.
+Events were also held in other venues across London and the UK (England, Scotland and Wales).

 Sports - Swimming, diving, synchronised swimming, modern pentathlon (swimming) and water polo.